 The vocal interpretation on the album is the result of such emotional isolation.
 The mechanized voice is still partly human, but it’s monotone, devoid of expression, of life.
 Even without hearing the song’s vocal interpretation, we can easily get a sense of numbness.
 The lyrics on the pamphlet (remember those?) are presented entirely in lower case letters and almost without punctuation, much like a computer program.
 It becomes impossible to know how to read the text with correct intonation; we are forced to read it more or less word after word like a list.

-Though the text gives the readers a lot of advice (or are they commands?), the verbs are all in their gerund form or conjugated in the third person, constantly alienating the readers from the song.
-The only instants where the readers can recognize themselves, as opposed to recognizing things they have been told, are the sarcastic comments in parentheses.
+Though the text gives the listeners a lot of advice (or are they commands?), the verbs are all in their gerund form or conjugated in the third person, constantly alienating us from the song.
+The only instances where we can recognize ourselves, as opposed to recognizing things we have been told, are the sarcastic comments in parentheses.
 At the beginning of the text, they simply complete the thought evoked in the line: “regular exercise at the gym (3 days a week)”, “sleeping well (no more bad dreams)”.
 Often, they seem to mock an advice by pitting it against a more obvious pop culture reference: “eating well (no more microwave dinners and saturated fat)”.

 However, as the song moves forward, they become more subversive and inappropriate: “never washing spiders down the plughole” becomes “no more killing moths and putting boiling water on the ants”; “baby smiling in the back seat”, which reminds us of a car commercial, becomes “shot of baby strapped in back seat”, which directly tells us of the car commercial.
 The parentheses evoke a truth that the rest of the text is trying to snuff out: “concerned (but powerless)”.